 I plan to start my financial spring cleaning by clearly defining all of my income (from work, financial aid, etc.) and then creating a realistic and detailed list of my planned expenses such as summer tuition, rent, bills, groceries, clothing, etc. After I do this I will have a clearer sense of my budget and what I plan to spend my money on.

 Next, I will take a deeper look at each of my expenses to see if there is any room to save.
 Obviously some expenses such as rent will be non-negotiable, but you will be surprised at just how many opportunities for saving you will find.
+If you’re working on debt management, saving money becomes especially important.
 Some things to consider:

 - Insurance: Be sure your coverage matches your needs and drop anything you don’t need for instant savings.
 Also, consider bundling your policies with one provider.
 I recently noticed I was being charged a $1,875 fee for a graduate student health insurance plan with my college, when I already have an insurance plan.
 Luckily, I was within in the time frame to cancel and receive a refund.